Agenda tab - Add and edit Live webcast session

 5. Click Add.
 As you add social channels, they display on the Share & Embed tab under Social media streams.

 When sessions are embedded or shared (restreamed) on social media, some viewership data will be lost because viewers accessing events via embed or restream are not required to register for the event and will appear anonymously on the session analytics.
+In addition, enrichment capabilities, such as dual screen and cue points, are not supported when streaming live webcasts to socials.

 To edit an existing stream: